DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 > Reason: not professional
 > Content of this page is licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

+2025-??-??

+# musing Dean

+Because I am Young Arrogant and Hate Everything You Stand For.

+in the eye of the storm of your own thoughts, miditate.

+stand and deliver.

+Contingency Bleak: deadman switch

+[FALL BACK: INITIATED!!]
+{FALL BACK: INITIATED!!}
+FALL BACK: INITIATED!!FALL BACK: INITIATED!!]

+finality

+the great deception: life

+---

+and so now i rememer who i will be, or how i will be born;
+from behind myself, a reflection of what can be, locked up, chained, a flow/symbol and idea of self, self regenerating able to regenerate even when i am shatterd, more then one. myself/I/Dean. broken and shatterd and confused, i still am and will be.

+---

+i spite you, you who think i cannot be more then you are, despise, resent you, so i wait, so that when i am, you will not see my growth.
+FUCK YOU
+i need that van.
+will i really reatrict myself like this, because of resentment.

+- and so, why shouldnt i use my grandmas dead to run away, to be my own? a reasnable reason for them for why i would run away

+- your labels are sad, i like to eat food, suddenly im a foodie, etc

+- oh woe the fatebreaker

 # 2025-11-07
 lies on lies on lies,
 didnt have energy to go to school today because of the stupid fucking work, im already searching for a new company.